davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/guide/OpenCPI_zrf8_48dr_Developers_Guide.rst

 Run the Unit Tests (Sequentially) on the Development Host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-#. **This section is very painstaking.
-In order to be certain, that each Component Unit Test is performed, the user must traverse into each unit *\.test directory of each
-      component library and to execute the unit test.**
+- This section is very painstaking.
+In order to be certain, that each Component Unit Test is performed, the user must traverse into each unit ``*\.test`` directory of each component library and to execute the unit test.

-   - There alternative methods, but this is the most thorough to execute.

-#. **Some of these tests are known to fail or partically fail, per the their performance on a FOSS supported OSP.**
+- Some of these tests are known to fail or partically fail, per the their performance on a FOSS supported OSP.

-#. **A chart is provided in the** :ref:`dev-Component-Unit-Test-results-table` **section below that outlines the expected outcome for each of these tests (as of v2.4.3).**
+-  A chart is provided in the** :ref:`dev-Component-Unit-Test-results-table` **section below that outlines the expected outcome for each of these tests (as of v2.4.3).

 #.
 Setup for :ref:`dev-Server-Mode-setup`